fuseml/docs/docs/about.md

 - **Extensibility** - leverage FuseML's set of abstractions and extension mechanisms to add support for your favorite AI/ML tools
 - **Composability** - build complex MLOps workflows for your projects out of composable building blocks implementing a wide range of machine learning functions
 - **Collaborative** - use MLOps automation and tool integration recipes created in collaboration by all AI/ML team roles - Data Scientists, Data Engineers, and DevOps Engineers
-- **GitOps for Machine Learning** - extend what traditional GitOps does with code to all other types of artifacts specific to machine learning - models and datasets, as well as other byproducts of a DevOps workflow (e.g. packages, container images) to provide features such end-to-end versioning, tracking and reproducibility.
+- **GitOps for Machine Learning** - apply the key principles that GitOps is based on, such as versioning and the declarative paradigm to concepts specific to machine learning - e.g. models, datasets, workflows - to provide features such as end-to-end artifact versioning and lineage, tracking, reproducibility and reactive automation